 “Yomeddine” movie poster

-However, the movie will be screened to the public first.
-“Yomeddine” is directed by Abu Bakr Shawky, produced by Mohamed Hefzy and starring a real former Leprosy patient.
-It tells the story of “Beshay”, a former Coptic Egyptian citizen in the Leprosy colony.
+“Yomeddine” is directed by Abu Bakr Shawky, and produced by Dina Emam; a real former leprosy patient played the lead role.
+It tells the story of Beshay, a former Coptic Egyptian patient in the Leprosy Colony.
 He was lucky enough to be cured, unlike his late wife.

-After his wife’s death, he decides to leave the colony and go search for his roots and family with his friends, a donkey and a child.
-Beshay’s journey takes him back to the past and to the future as well, exploring how society deals with his disease and highlighting the suffering of the citizens of the Leprosy colony.
+After his wife’s death, Beshay decides to leave the colony and search for his family with his friends; a donkey and a child.
+Beshay’s journey takes him to the past and to the future as well, exploring how society deals with his disease and highlighting the suffering of leprosy patients in the colony.